xaptum/xtt-spec/draft-xaptum-xtt.md

 - Mutual Authentication: Both the client and server sides are always authenticated.
-Server authentication happens via ECDSA and client authentication happens via PSK or DAA.
+Server authentication happens via ECDSA and client authentication happens via symmetric-key-signature or DAA.

 - Integrity: Data sent over the channel cannot be modified by an attacker.